Engel & Völkers

 • Tenancy contract between the landlord and tenant (in case of rental properties).

-• DEWA documents (for utilities).
+• DEWA bills (for utilities).

 Property disputes generally occur between a tenant and landlord.
 In the case of rental disputes, the DLD and RERA have a set of guidelines aimed to help settle such disputes.